ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-setters/index.md

 title: "Saving Values"
 ---

 After editing a cell, the grid normally inserts the new value into your data using the column definition `field` attribute.
-There are other ways to save values the result from edits which are discussed here.
+This covers the most common case, where the grid owns the data state and treats the data as mutable.

+This page discusses alternatives to this approach.

+[Value Setters](/value-setters/#value-setter) provides an alternative to using `field` for setting the data.
+Use `valueSetter` if you want the grid to manage the data (ie update the data inline) but you want to update in a way other than using `field`.
+This is useful if you are not using `field`, or somehow need to manipulate the data in another way (e.g. the data item isn't a simple key / value pair map, but contains a more complex structure).

+[Read Only Edit](/value-setters/#read-only-edit) stops the grid from updating data, and relies on teh application to make the update after the edit is complete.
+Use this if you want to manage the grid data state externally, such as in a Redux store.

 ## Value Setter